 The above insurance providers receive contributions from the insured persons, employees and the national government.
-Please note, however, that the elderly aged 75 and over are insured through extended associations for medical insurance specifically for such group under the Act on Assurance of Medical Care for Elderly People.43 Such insurance through extended associations receive contributions from the insured persons, the national government, prefectures, municipalities, the JHIA, health insurance societies and mutual aid associations.
+Please note, however, that the elderly aged 75 and over are insured through extended associations for medical insurance specifically for the elderly aged 75 and over under the Act on Assurance of Medical Care for Elderly People.48 Such insurance through extended associations receive contributions from the insured persons, the national government, prefectures, municipalities, the JHIA, health insurance societies and mutual aid associations.